molly/static-timeline-generator/README.md

 You would then use `color: yourcolorhere` in the content.js file.

-Replace the images in the `images` folder to customize the page [favicon](https://blog.hubspot.com/website/what-is-a-favicon) and [OpenGraph image](https://blog.hubspot.com/marketing/open-graph-tags-facebook-twitter-linkedin).
+Replace the images in the `src/img` folder to customize the page [favicon](https://blog.hubspot.com/website/what-is-a-favicon) and [OpenGraph image](https://blog.hubspot.com/marketing/open-graph-tags-facebook-twitter-linkedin).

 ## Under the hood
 This project uses